vjoel/tupelo/doc/tutorial.md

 Tracing and debugging
 ---------------------

-In addition to the --info switch on all bin and example programs, bin/tspy is also really useful; it shows all tuplespace events in sequence that they occur.
+In addition to the --info switch on all bin and example programs, bin/tspy is also useful; it shows all tuplespace events in sequence that they occur.
 For example, run

       $ tspy sv